danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.reorderPinnedForumTopics.html" name="channels.reorderPinnedForumTopics">Reorder pinned forum topics: channels.reorderPinnedForumTopics</a>

+* <a href="messages.reorderPinnedSavedDialogs.html" name="messages.reorderPinnedSavedDialogs">Reorder pinned saved message dialogs »: messages.reorderPinnedSavedDialogs</a>

 * <a href="bots.reorderUsernames.html" name="bots.reorderUsernames">Reorder usernames associated to a bot we own: bots.reorderUsernames</a>

 * <a href="account.reorderUsernames.html" name="account.reorderUsernames">Reorder usernames associated with the currently logged-in user: account.reorderUsernames</a>

+* <a href="contacts.setBlocked.html" name="contacts.setBlocked">Replace the contents of an entire blocklist, see here for more info »: contacts.setBlocked</a>

 * <a href="messages.report.html" name="messages.report">Report a message in a chat for violation of telegram's Terms of Service: messages.report</a>